pts/pts-xtiny/README.txt

 from the libc (which the xtiny libc doesn't have), and when they were compiled, their .h files made some assumptions about the inner data structers of that other libc, and these assumptions are most probobaly not true for pts-xtiny.
-So even if it compiles, it will segfault.
+So even if it compiles, it will probably segfault.

 Q9.
 Can I build and use shared libraries (.so files)?
 """""""""""""""""""""""""""""""""""""""""""""""""""""
-The design of pts-xtiny fundamentally doesn't support that, so that will never work.
+The design of pts-xtiny fundamentally doesn't support .so files, so that will never work.

 Q10.
 What gcc flags are recommended?
 """"""""""""""""""""""""""""""""""""
-You don't have to specify -Os, -static or -s, these are automatically specified by the `xtiny' wrapper script.
-Unless you speciy another `-O...' flag, the wrapper also adds some other relevant gcc flags to make the output file even smaller.
+You don't have to specify -m32, -Os, -static or -s, these are automatically specified by the `xtiny' wrapper script.
+Unless you specify another `-O...' flag, the wrapper also adds some other relevant gcc flags to make the output file even smaller.